mattdibi/eclipsecon-keyboard-talk/slides.md

 In the keyboard enthusiast space we have mainly two projects for this:
 - QMK: Quantum Mechanical Keyboard firmware.
 Which is a mature project and the de-facto standard for custom keyboards, with a lively ecosystem of sub-projects.
 - ZMK: Zephyr Mechanical Keyboard firmware.
 Which is relatively new but already fairly mature (and my personal favourite).
-It's killer feature is the bluetootk support which QMK doesn't offer due to licensing issues.
+It's killer feature is the bluetooth support which QMK doesn't offer due to licensing issues.

 There are others (KMK, TMK) with their own merits but I'll not discuss them right now.
 -->